Review: Capital One Lounge at JFK, New York

 Miscellaneous

 On a very recent flight from Chicago to Albany, I had the opportunity to visit the United Club in Terminal 1 near gate B5.
 Special thanks to my mom for giving me her United Club pass and allowing me access.
 And speaking of United Club Lounges at ORD, I’ve crossed three of them off the list and have one more to go after completing my stay at this one.
-This particular lounge is located at Concourse B which means you don’t have to go through the underground tunnel in Terminal 1 to get here.
-If you saw my last review for the United Club Lounge near B18, the same rules apply to this lounge.
+This lounge is located at Concourse B, so you don’t have to go through the underground tunnel at Terminal 1.
+The same rules apply to this lounge if you saw my last review of the United Club Lounge near B18.

 Entrance